Are Edibles Dangerous

 What Are Edibles?

-Cannabis-integrated food products, known as edibles, are consumable products made with THC (Tetrahydrocannabinol) and/or CBD (Cannabidiol) and have the same psychotropic effects connected with marijuana usage.[1]
+Cannabis-integrated food products, known as edibles, are consumable products made with THC (Tetrahydrocannabinol) and/or CBD (Cannabidiol) and can have psychotropic effects similar to those of smoked or vaped marijuana.[1]
 Edible types vary from brownies and gummies to beverages, catering to individuals who prefer an alternative to traditional smoking or vaping techniques.

 The discrete nature of edibles and their diversity in flavor make them an increasingly popular choice among cannabis users.
 Ingesting marijuana edibles differs from smoking cannabis products, however, as individuals need to wait for cannabinoids to be absorbed by their gastrointestinal tract, eventually making their way through the liver, where they are metabolized.

 Because of this, it can take up to two hours until peak effects occur, depending on interrelated factors such as metabolism rate or the dosage taken.
-Although slow-acting initially, most people report lasting effects between eight and twelve hours post-consumption.
+Although slow-acting initially, most people report effects lasting between four and twelve hours post-consumption.

 Are Edibles Addictive?

-Consuming excessive amounts of marijuana products on an ongoing basis can lead to addictive tendencies.
+Consuming excessive amounts of marijuana products on an ongoing basis can lead to addiction.

 This is mainly attributed to the compound THC, the primary psychoactive element in edibles that activates the reward system within the brain when consumed.
 Consequently, relying too heavily on this habit-forming chemical reaction predisposes individuals toward developing a dependence on marijuana-related products or other substance use issues.

 It’s worth noting that not all edibles have a significant amount of THC.[2]
-Some edibles you find in stores have CBD instead, a cannabinoid that doesn’t have psychoactive effects like THC does.
+Some edibles in stores contain CBD, a cannabinoid that doesn’t have psychoactive effects like THC.
 CBD isn’t addictive and can have medical benefits for various conditions like anxiety, panic attacks, and seizures.

-That being said, the risk of addiction is generally lower with edibles compared to smoking or vaping cannabis.
+The risk of addiction may be lower with edibles compared to smoking or vaping cannabis.
 This is primarily because the effects of edibles are more gradual and prolonged, which may reduce the likelihood of developing tolerance and cravings.
 Additionally, the slower onset and longer duration of effects may encourage more moderate and controlled consumption patterns among edible users.

 It is important to understand that there is always a risk of addiction when using any drug, including edibles.
 Once a physical or psychological dependence has formed, professional treatment is the safest way to navigate recovery.
 Therefore, it is paramount to be mindful of the possible consequences of their usage and always practice responsible consumption.